New York Visitation Lawyer

 The New York Visitation Standard

-The state of New York utilizes what is known as the best interests of a child standard when making decisions regarding custody and visitation.
+The state of New York utilizes what is known as the interests of a child standard when making decisions regarding custody and visitation.
 Indeed, this is the custody and visitation standard used nearly everywhere in the United States.

-In applying the best interests of a child standard in making a visitation decision, a court considers a variety of factors.
+In applying the interests of a child standard in making a visitation decision, a court considers a variety of factors.
 There is not a one-size fits all approach to determining a parenting time arrangement in New York.

 Reasonable and Regular Visitation